navbot/Code-Projects/README.md

 # Ashoka Autolog
 GNU General Public License v3.0

 Note: You must have Microsoft Edge installed.
-If you download and run just 'Ashoka Autologin.py', make sure you've installed selenium.
+If you download and run just 'Ashoka Autologin.py', make sure you've installed selenium, and have the Microsoft Edge webdriver in a folder C:\\Ashoka Autolog\
+You can download the webdriver from here: https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/

+The installer has both the webdriver and a standalone instance of python, with selenium installed.

 Ashoka Autolog v1.0